Adjoint SU(5) GUT model with Modular $S_4$ Symmetry: The Framework

 \subsection{Basic aspects of Adjoint SU(5)}

 In this part we shall give the fermion sector and the scalars used for the model setup.
 According to the distinct representations under the gauge symmetry, the matter fields are divided into the following three parts: anti-fundamental $\bar{\textbf{5}}$, anti-symmetrical tensor \textbf{10} and the adjoint \textbf{24}.
 We assume the usual three generations of $\bar{\textbf{5}}$ and \textbf{10}, which have the decomposition under the SM gauge group $SU(3)_C\otimes SU(2)_L\otimes U(1)_Y$.
+The theory of renormalizable adjoint SU(5) can be seen in ref.~\cite{Perez/2016RAD}.
 Concerning our model, we promote the matter fields to superfields in Minimal Supersymmetry Standard Model (MSSM) and embed them into SU(5) representations $\bar{\textbf{5}}$ and \textbf{10}.
 For $\bar{\textbf{5}}$ we denote

 and for \textbf{10}

 where $i=1,2,3$ indicates the family indices of standard model (SM), and $R, B, G$ stand for the color indices.
 The adjoint matter field \textbf{24} reads

 in which $\lambda^i$ are the Gell-Mann matrices.
 The scalar fields contain the following Higgs fields